 The role of hydraulic cylinders can be divided into the following types.

-1. Standard double-acting: the power stroke is in two directions and used in most applications;
+1. Standard double-acting hydraulic cylinder: the power stroke is in two directions and used in most applications;

-6. Multi-stage telescopic cylinder: up to 4 sleeves can be attached, the length of the retractable cylinder is shorter than the standard cylinder, single-acting or double-acting.
+6. Multi stage telescopic hydraulic cylinder: up to 4 sleeves can be attached, the length of the retractable cylinder is shorter than the standard cylinder, single-acting or double-acting.
 Multi-stage telescopic cylinders are more expensive than standard cylinders, and are usually used in occasions where the installation space is small but a larger stroke is required;